Design Basics: How to use color

 Diad schemes are combinations of two colors located two steps apart on the color wheel, skipping the color in between.

-Of course there are other great ways to get color inspiration for your designs.
+Of course, there are other great ways to get color inspiration for your designs.
 Some designers depend on the meaning of colors and their harmonies and choose their colors beforehand.
 Other designers first build up their elements before they pick their colors.
 A known trick for picking colors is to pick colors from a photo.

 Color Context

 Take these shades of purple.
-The rectangle in the middle of each color is exactly the same as the other.
+The rectangle in the middle of each color is the same as the other.
 Only the left rectangle appears to be a warmer color than the rectangle on the right.

 Take the butcher department in the supermarket for instance.
 A lot of the time you find little green plastic leaves between the different pieces of meat.
-This makes the meat more red, which would indicate that there is still blood left in the meat, which would suggest that the meat is fresh.
+This makes the meat red, which would indicate that there is still blood left in the meat, which would suggest that the meat is fresh.
 Would you take the green away, the meat would get a more brownish color, which would suggest that the meat has lain there for a couple of days.
-So placing the little green fake leafs between the meat, makes the red more stand out.
+So placing the little green fake leaves between the meat, makes the red more stand out.
 And a stronger red equals more sales.

 Symbolism

-Every color has its own symbolic meaning.
+Every color has its symbolic meaning.
 It can be very contradictory and some colors have more associations than others.
 Most associations are very strong, and it is hard to break that connection.
 So it is easier to take colors for their associations than trying to change them.

 Copyright to Poras Chaudhary

 There are also religious connections to colors.
-In India they celebrate Holi, the festival of colors, which is a new years celebration feast.
+In India, they celebrate Holi, the festival of colors, which is a New Year’s celebration feast.
 During this feast, the Hindus throw scented powder to each other, to celebrate the colors of spring.

 American and West European cultures are very similar when it comes to colors.
 These cultures define colors in the following way: